aws/amazon-freertos/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description explaining the bug.
+Please provide a clear and concise description explaining the bug.

 **System information**
 - Hardware board: [ ... ]